santedb/dev-doc/developers/server-plugins/service-definitions/device-identity-provider.md

-Device Identity Provider (IDeviceIdentityProviderService in SanteDB.Core.Api)
+`IDeviceIdentityProviderService` in assembly SanteDB.Core.Api version 2.1.151.0

 # Summary
 Represents an identity service which authenticates devices.